Instructor, Senior Lecturer

-In Artificial Intelligence for Robotics (formerly CS 8803 O01), learn from Sebastian Thrun, the leader of Google and Stanford's autonomous driving team, how to program all the major systems of a robotic car.
-This class will teach students basic methods in Artificial Intelligence, including: probabilistic inference, planning and search, localization, tracking and control, all with a focus on robotics.
-Extensive programming examples and assignments will apply these methods in the context of building self-driving cars.
+In Artificial Intelligence for Robotics, learn from Sebastian Thrun, the leader of Google and Stanford's autonomous driving team, how to program all the major systems of a robotic car.
+This class will teach students basic methods in Artificial Intelligence, including probabilistic inference, planning and search, localization, tracking, mapping and control, all with a focus on robotics.
+Extensive programming examples and assignments will apply these methods in the context of building self-driving cars and autonomous vehicles.

 For prospective students who are unsure if their computer science experience provides sufficient background for this course, the questions below will help gauge preparedness.
 If you answer "no" to any of the following questions, it may be beneficial to refresh your knowledge of this material prior to taking CS 7638:

 - Do you have programming experience, preferably in Python?